 Why People Who Love Their Work Love Their Work: Part I

-Employer ratings site Glassdoor has just unveiled what their users consider to be the best places to work in the country, based on averages from anonymous reviews.
+Employer rating site Glassdoor has just unveiled what their users consider to be the best places to work in the country, based on averages from anonymous reviews.

 New York-based management consulting firm Baine & Company topped the list, followed closely by social networking giants Twitter and LinkedIn.
 Tennessee-based global chemical company Eastman came in fourth and the top five was rounded out by social behemoth Facebook.